 Beating the Summer Slump is tough but we’ve compiled a list of go-to’s to start your Summer off on the right foot and carry you through those tough dog days of the heat.
 We hope this will help give you some ideas about what you can do this summer to keep your kids engaged and help them retain social skills.

 Students ages 16-21 were able to apply through Goodwill and receive paid employment through the Summer Work Program called SWEAP.

 This program provides supported summer employment.
 Students must be recommended for SWEAP by their teachers and job coaches.
 They are assessed and asked to fill out an extensive application and partake in the Goodwill interview process.
 If accepted they will work 6 weeks in the summer through various pre-approved designated work sites with a job coach.

-Jennifer and Melissa have applied and been accepted as SWEAP employees.
+Four of our students have applied and been accepted as SWEAP employees.
 They will be able to work throughout the summer and report back to us about their awesome summer work experiences when school is back in session this coming August!
-Congrats to them both.
+Congrats to all of them!

 Another awesome summer program offered through Abilities in Motion is the STARS Program.
 We currently have two Secondary students planning on attending this wonderful program as well.

 This unique, six week Summer Program allows students with disabilities the opportunity to explore their communities through a wide range of activities including:

 - Expanded vocational opportunities

 - Travel training